S. 146: TAKE IT DOWN Act

 Social media platforms and user-content sites

-Even if a service is not a classic social platform, it can still be covered if it regularly publishes, curates, hosts, or makes available nonconsensual intimate visual depictions.
-That broadens the reach beyond major social media companies.
+Even a service that isn't a typical social platform is covered if it regularly publishes, curates, hosts, or makes available nonconsensual intimate images.
+That pulls in sites built around this content, not just the major social networks.

 Nonprofit online platforms